 Car brand reputation

 Each list entry is a well-known and successful model from a well-known producer.
 Ford, Dodge, Nissan, Mazda, Toyota –- these are all brands insurance companies are comfortable with.

 Popular cars don’t get an automatic advantage (note the conspicuously absent Honda Civic), but they accumulate data quickly, and so long as that data is positive, they are perceived as reputable and reliable.
 This is in part why the Dodge Caravan, an apparent deity of cheap-to-insurance cars, dominates our findings.

 Personal factors also play a part

 Our findings shed light on the variables that determine a car’s insurance expense, but it’s necessary to acknowledge some other factors at play.
-Namely, factors connected to the driver instead of the vehicle.
+Namely, insurance factors connected to the driver instead of the vehicle.

 Your age, postal code, daily commute and driving history all affect your auto insurance rate.
-If you’re 19 and have a spotty driving record, you’re going to pay more to insurance your car than a 50-year-old with a glowing record.
+If you’re 19 and have a spotty driving record, you’re going to pay more to insure your car than a 50-year-old with a glowing record.
 Even if you drive the vaunted Dodge Caravan.

 - Top Ten SUVs in Canada (a buying guide)

 - The Cheapest Cars to Insure in Ontario